 When you’re injured and wanting to let your body heal, here are some go-to’s to try if the injuries aren’t serious enough to require medical attention.

 - Find other ways to use your energy and time.
-You’re limited on the physical expenditure of energy, so find a different way to channel your energy.
+You’re limited on the physical expenditure of energy, so find a different way to channel it.
 This is a great time to read book(s) you have been wanting to read, start or hone in on your meditation practice, write, play a musical instrument, clean up your diet, do a fast, or other avenues to let out your energy and creativity.
 With past injuries, I have gone a little stir crazy, have felt limited or even gotten frustrated by them, thinking, “I was finally where I wanted to be,” or “I was doing such a good job!”
-Now when I’m unable to workout, I fill that time with something else that inspires me and allows the mind and body new opportunities.
-Open yourself up to new possibilities.
+Now when I’m unable to workout, I fill that time with something else that inspires me and look forward to new opportunities to use my mind and body.
 I like to think of it as the universe telling my I need to focus my energy elsewhere, that it needs my services in a different manner.
 Sometimes that elsewhere, or change, needs to be explored.
-Just think of all the fun and exciting things you can do now!
+Open yourself up to the possibilities.

 - Stay hydrated.
 Being hydrated is key to keeping your cells working properly.
 Your whole body needs to be hydrated and oxygenated (water helps transport oxygen to the cells).
 If your body is hydrated and oxygenated it has the ability to flow, absorb, detoxify and HEAL much better.